1. Use It or Lose It

 Like any financial asset, you should review your life insurance policies regularly to see if they are performing as expected.
 This is particularly true of policies that invest their internal value in mutual fund type investments or index fund type investments.
 Review traditional whole life policies, too, as there may be significant cash build up in the policy that is not being used efficiently.
 For underperforming policies or whole life policies with excess cash build up, consider exchanging the policy for a new policy using a tax-free exchange.
 Also, review term life policies so that you know when the term ends, and when conversion rights (if any) will expire.
 A PNC Private Bank® Insurance Strategist can help you review your policies.

-Interest rates have increased over the last two years, yet they remain close to historic norms and far from historic highs.
 Certain planning techniques work better in a high interest rate environment, while others work better in a low interest rate environment.
-When preparing an estate plan, consider that Charitable Remainder Trusts and Qualified Personal Residence Trusts perform better while interest rates are high, while Grantor Retained Annuity Trusts, Charitable Lead Trusts and Sales to Defective Trusts perform better when interest rates are low.
+When preparing an estate plan, consider that charitable remainder trusts and qualified personal residence trusts perform better while interest rates are high, while grantor retained annuity trusts (GRATs), charitable lead trusts and sales to defective trusts perform better when interest rates are low.

 Generally, subject to exceptions, the basis of an asset owned by a decedent or included in the value of a decedent’s gross estate for federal estate tax purposes (and subject to the federal estate tax) receives a new basis equal to the fair market value of the asset on the decedent’s date of death or the alternate valuation date.
-(Income in respect of a decedent, such as IRAs and qualified plans do not receive a new basis.)
+(Income in respect of a decedent, such as individual retirement accounts and qualified plans do not receive a new basis.)
 Assets owned by an irrevocable trust, the value of which is not included in a decedent’s gross estate, would (generally) not receive a new basis.
 Assets that have been held in trust for some time may have very low bases compared to their market values, resulting in large unrealized capital gains.
 If a trust beneficiary has unused estate tax exclusion, consider modifying the trust so that its value up to the beneficiary’s unused exclusion amount is included in that beneficiary’s gross estate when the beneficiary dies (also, select the lowest basis assets for this inclusion).
-This can be done by giving the beneficiary a general power of appointment over that portion of the trust.
-By doing this, some (or all) of the unrealized gain inside a trust can be eliminated, with no additional estate tax cost to the beneficiary.

-Basis Planning – Part 1 describes how an asset’s basis can change when its owner dies, and why it can be beneficial to include some (or all) of the value of an irrevocable trust in its beneficiary’s gross estate.
 A similar principle can apply to grantor trusts.
-The grantor of an intentionally defective grantor trust (IDGT) pays federal (and possibly state) income tax on the trust’s income, but the value of the trust is excluded from the grantor’s gross estate (and is not subject to estate tax).
+The grantor of an intentionally defective grantor trust pays federal (and possibly state) income tax on the trust’s income, but the value of the trust is excluded from the grantor’s gross estate (and is not subject to estate tax).
 Often, to create a grantor trust, the person who created and funded the trust retains the power to exchange assets in the trust for other assets of equivalent value.
 If a grantor trust has appreciated assets, before the grantor dies, consider exchanging the trust’s appreciated assets for the grantor’s cash or other high basis assets.
-When the grantor dies, the unrealized capital gains in the assets owned by the grantor will be eliminated as the assets receive a new basis equal to their market value.
-If the grantor lacks sufficient cash to swapassets, consider borrowing to fund the exchange.
+When the grantor dies, because the grantor now owns the low-basis assets, the unrealized capital gains in the assets will be eliminated as the assets receive a new basis equal to their market value.
+If the grantor lacks sufficient cash to swap assets, consider borrowing to fund the exchange.

 8. Review Your Documents